 RISTORANTE AI BARBACANI (canal dining)

 To be completely transparent, the food here is not good.
-I'm simply including it in the round-up for people looking for canal dining in Venice because Ristorante Al Barbacani is home one of the most charming dinner settings.
+I’m simply including it in the round-up for people looking for canal dining in Venice because Ristorante Al Barbacani is home to one of the most charming dinner settings.
 The restaurant has one, small two-person table that sits in a doorway, directly over a small canal.
 The atmosphere is pretty dreamy.
+That said, to reserve this specific table (there’s only one canal table in the restaurant), it requires an advance deposit required.
+There’s a 90-minute time limit, and if you don’t spend all of the deposit at dinner, they don’t refund any of the money.

 RISTORANTE PIZZERIA DOLFIN

-This cozy little restaurant is bustling at night - always packed.
-Menu is filled with both Italian and Venetian classics - I loved the fresh seafood options (especially the grilled sea bream!).
+This cozy little restaurant is bustling at night – always packed.
+Menu is filled with both Italian and Venetian classics – I loved the fresh seafood options (especially the grilled sea bream).

 Caffe Florian is the oldest coffee house in Venice.